 You can use Pacer’s GPS walk tracking to record your walking route, pace, distance and more.
 It’s a great way to view your progress over time as you build up your stamina.
 It’s a good idea to view your walk stats in real-time, so you can easily remember how long you’ve been walking and how far you’ve gone.
 You’re already using Pacer, so why not make use of all of our features!

-Whether you’re a casual walker, a new walker or you’ve been walking long distance for years, keep these quick and helpful tips in mind!
+Whether you’re a casual walker, a new walker or you’ve been walking long distances for years, keep these quick and helpful tips in mind!
 And, of course, remember to have fun!

 If you haven’t downloaded the Pacer app yet, download Pacer for free (on mobile)!
 You can also check out our website (mobile or desktop) or follow our blog for more great walking and healthy lifestyle tips.